 But in the 20th century the social state found good accommodation in the international recognition of human rights, in the acceptance of social policies of employment, equality, Justice, among others.
 Precisely from this point the idea of social justice began to be constructed that was not established at that time, and this idea was incorporated in modern Constitutions.
 This incorporation was especially linked to the right to effective judicial protection or the right to due process.
 This acknowledgement implied a new persuasive process in the construction of citizens' rights.
-And from there began the transformation of the procedural model, becoming an instrument for citizens, as a way to achieve that idea of justice, as a recognized fundamental right.
-It was not a right referring only to Criminal Justice, but to general judicial protection in all areas of life and, therefore, also to Civil Justice.
+And from there began the transformation of the procedural model, becoming an instrument for citizens, as a way to achieve that idea of justice, but to general judicial protection in all areas of life and, therefore, also to Civil Justice.
 Thus, the process ceased to be a simple instrument for resolving conflicts, and became an instrument for the exercise of a fundamental right, the right to Access to Justice.